YuxianMeng/bilstm-dependency-parser/README.md

 # bilstm-dependency-parser
-dependency parser using Bi-LSTM + MLP as feature extractor
+graph-based dependency parser using Bi-LSTM + MLP as feature extractor